dataidanilo/spotify-data-python/README.md

 - **Last.fm API**: Added additional information including track descriptions and cover images.
 - **Genius API**: Extracted lyrics for each track.
 - **MusicBrainz API**: Collected artist-level metadata such as country, gender, band type, and career start date.

+## Dashboard Sections

+### 1. Home

+Collects all the features of rock anthems in a single pane, highlighting the key factors that contribute to a successful rock song.
+Contents of this section and technical details:

+- KPI cards for total songs, average duration, most popular artist, and most popular song, which dynamically update based on user selections and filtering activity.
+- Time analysis section with bar and line charts showing average duration, artist categories, and popularity by decade.
+- Lyrics analysis with gauge and trend lines, displaying the positive score of lyrics and overall sentiment trends.
+- Pie chart showing the percentage of tracks within the selected category.
+Field parameters are used to group fields in the slicer, and a bookmark is applied to switch between All songs or Top 50 based on user selection.

 ## How to Run the Project